Becoming You With Julie

 Instructions

-• Use immediately or store leftover sauce in an airtight container for up to 5 days in the fridge.
+• Use immediately or store leftover sauce in an airtight container.

 Notes